-When you discover operational anomalies, you can check whether the devices, hosts, network protocols, and services are operating as expected.
-NetQ lets you see when changes have occurred to the network, devices, and interfaces by viewing their operation, configuration, and status at an earlier point in time.
+When you discover operational anomalies, you can validate that the devices, hosts, network protocols and services are operating as expected.
+You can also compare the current operation with past operation.
+With NetQ, you can view the overall health of your network at a glance and then delve deeper for periodic checks or as conditions arise that require attention.
+When issues are present, NetQ makes it easy to identify and resolve them.
+You can also see when changes have occurred to the network, devices, and interfaces by viewing their operation, configuration, and status at an earlier point in time.

-Validation support is available in the NetQ UI and the NetQ CLI for the following:
+Validation support is available in the NetQ UI and the NetQ CLI as shown here.

 |Item||NetQ UI||NetQ CLI|